What is Half-Pint?

 Meet the team

-Howdy!
+Hi!
 I’m Jack.
-I see prairies as a part of our natural history as Texans.
-When you think of a cowboy out on a cattle drive, odds are they’re traversing prairie.
-But the rapid conversion of prairie to farmland means that we long ago lost the tall grass prairie that tickled the bellies of buffalo long ago, we can still learn a lot from the beautiful Blackland prairie.
-By establishing a prairie on campus, I hope that we can instill an appreciation of nature for its cultural as well as ecological benefits.
+I see prairies as an important piece of anthropological history.
+Even though we lost the tall grass prairies that tickled the bellies of buffalo long ago, we can still learn a lot from the beautiful Blackland prairie.
+By establishing a prairie on campus, I hope that we can instill an appreciation of nature for its cultural as well as ecological importance.